Asking for Permission ESL Games, Activities and Worksheets

 12 Ways to Ask Permission

-ESL Modals of Permission Game - Speaking: Gap-fill, Guessing - Pair Work - Intermediate (B1) - 20 minutes
+ESL Asking for Permission Game - Speaking: Gap-fill, Guessing - Pair Work - Intermediate (B1) - 20 minutes

-In this entertaining asking permission game, students guess missing words in questions that ask permission to do something.
-In pairs, students get three chances to guess the missing words in each question that asks permission on their worksheet.
-Student A begins by guessing the missing words in the first question.
-Student B listens and tells their partner if they are right or wrong.
-If students guess correctly the first time, they score three points.
-On the second try, they get two points and so on.
-After the missing words have been guessed correctly or three chances have passed, Student B guesses the missing words in the second question.
-When a student successfully guesses the missing words, they write the words in the gaps on the worksheet.
+In this enjoyable asking for permission game, students practice 12 ways to ask permission by guessing missing words in questions.
+In pairs, one student begins by guessing the missing words in the first question that asks for permission.
+Their partner listens and tells them if they are correct or not.
+If the student guesses correctly the first time, they score three points and write the words in the gaps.
+On the second try, they get two points.
+On the third try, they score one point.
+After the missing words have been guessed correctly or three chances have passed, their partner guesses the missing words in the second question, and so on.
 The student with the most points at the end of the game is the winner.

 12 Ways to Ask Permission Preview